Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 The default Recoverability Policy is implemented in `DefaultRecoverabilityPolicy` and publicly exposed for use cases when the default recoverability behavior needs to be reused as part of a custom recoverability policy.
 The default policy takes into account the settings provided for Immediate Retries, Delayed Retries and the configured error queue.
 The default policy works like the following:

  1. When an exception of type `MessageDeserializedException` was raised, the `MoveToError` recoverability action is returned with the default error queue.
-2. If the `ImmediateProcessingFailures` is less or equal to the configured `MaxNumberOfRetries` for Immediate Retries, the `ImmediateRetry` recoverability action is returned.
+ 1. If the `ImmediateProcessingFailures` is less or equal to the configured `MaxNumberOfRetries` for Immediate Retries, the `ImmediateRetry` recoverability action is returned.
-3. When Immediate Retries are exceeded the Delayed Retries configuration is considered.
+ 1. When Immediate Retries are exceeded the Delayed Retries configuration is considered.
 If the `DelayedDeliveriesPerformed` is less or equal than `MaxNumberOfRetries` and the message hasn't reached the maximum time allowed for retries (24 hours), the `DelayedRetry` recoverability action is returned.
-The delay is calculated according to the following formula: delay = DelayedRetry.TimeIncrease * (DelayedDeliveriesPerformed + 1)
+The delay is calculated according to the following formula:

+ `delay = DelayedRetry.TimeIncrease * (DelayedDeliveriesPerformed + 1)`

-4. If `MaxNumberOfRetries` for both ImmediateRetries and DelayedRetries is exceeded, the `MoveToError` recoverability action is returned with the default error queue.
+ 1. If `MaxNumberOfRetries` for both ImmediateRetries and DelayedRetries is exceeded, the `MoveToError` recoverability action is returned with the default error queue.

 ## Fallback

 As outlined in the [Recoverability introduction](/nservicebus/recoverability/) Immediate and Delayed Retries can only be performed under certain conditions.
-If a custom Recoverability Policy returns a recoverability action which cannot be fulfilled by the infrastructure, the decision will be overriden with the `MoveToError` recoverability action with the default error queue.
-This behavior is for safety reasons and cannot be overriden.
+If a custom Recoverability Policy returns a recoverability action which cannot be fulfilled by the infrastructure, the decision will be overridden with the `MoveToError` recoverability action with the default error queue.
+This behavior is for safety reasons and cannot be overridden.

 ## Recoverability Configuration

 `RecoverabilityConfig` contains all required information to take into account when a recoverability policy is implemented.
 It provides the following information that has been provided via configuration:

  * Maximum number of retries for Immediate Retries
  * Maximum number of retries for Delayed Retries
  * Time of increase for individual Delayed Retries
  * Configured error queue address

 The information provided on the configuration is static and will not change between subsequent executions of the policy.

 NOTE: In cases when Immediate and/or Delayed Retry capabilities have been turned off and/or are not available, MaxNumberOfRetries exposed to recoverability policy will be set to 0 (zero).

 ## Error Context

 `ErrorContext` contains all required information to take into account regarding the currently failing message.
 It provides the following information:

  * Exception which caused the message to fail
  * Transport transaction on which the message failed
  * Number of failed immediate processing attempts
  * Number of delayed deliveries performed
  * Message which failed

 ## Implement a custom policy

 ### Partial customization